Royal Rumble (2002)

-The 2002 Royal Rumble was the 15th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 20, 2002, at the Philips Arena in Atlanta, Georgia.
-It was the final Royal Rumble event produced under the WWF name, as in May, the WWF was renamed to World Wrestling Entertainment (WWE).
-It was also the final Royal Rumble held before the introduction of the first brand extension in March.
+The 2002 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 15th annual Royal Rumble event and took place on January 20, 2002, at the Philips Arena in Atlanta, Georgia.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received an Undisputed WWF Championship match at WrestleMania X8.

 Six matches were contested at the event.

-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 2002 event, the winner received a match for the Undisputed WWF Championship at WrestleMania X8—this was the last Royal Rumble until 2014 to feature one world championship.
 The main event was the 2002 Royal Rumble match, which was won by Triple H, who last eliminated Kurt Angle.
-In other prominent matches, Chris Jericho defeated The Rock to retain the Undisputed WWF Championship, Ric Flair wrestled his first WWF match in 9 years by defeating Vince McMahon in a Street Fight, and William Regal defeated Edge to win the WWF Intercontinental Championship.
+In other prominent matches, Chris Jericho defeated The Rock to retain the Undisputed WWF Championship, Ric Flair wrestled his first WWF match in nine years by defeating Vince McMahon in a Street Fight, and William Regal defeated Edge to win the WWF Intercontinental Championship.

+This was the final Royal Rumble held before the introduction of the first brand extension in March.
+It was also the final Royal Rumble produced under the WWF name, as in May, the WWF was renamed to World Wrestling Entertainment (WWE).
+This would also be the last Royal Rumble to feature one world championship until 2014.

 Production

 Background

-The event was held at the Philips Arena in Atlanta, Georgia.
+The 15th annual Royal Rumble event was held at the Philips Arena in Atlanta, Georgia.

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2002 event was the 15th event in the Royal Rumble chronology and was scheduled to be held on January 20, 2002, at the Philips Arena in Atlanta, Georgia.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
+It is named after and centered on the men's Royal Rumble match.
+The 15th Royal Rumble event was scheduled to be held on January 20, 2002, at the Philips Arena in Atlanta, Georgia.

-The Royal Rumble match generally features 30 wrestlers.
-Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
-For 2002, the winner earned a match for the Undisputed WWF Championship at WrestleMania X8, following the unification of the WWF Championship and (WCW) World Championship as the Undisputed WWF Championship at Vengeance in December 2001.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
+For 2002, the winner earned a match for the Undisputed WWF Championship at WrestleMania X8, following the unification of the WWF Championship and WCW World Heavyweight Championship as the Undisputed WWF Championship at Vengeance in December 2001.